sunilthetab/slackbot/Report.md

 4. Not all the appointments of a person will be visible in their calendar.
 There are some personal commitments that a person may be occupied with which will be not put in calendar for some reasons.
-We can put an additional functionality to the bot, which the user can notify the bot personally that he or she is busy on this particular day, for example it may be like a a doctor's apointment and ther person is busy Thursday morning entirely.
+We can put an additional functionality to the bot, which the user can notify the bot personally that he or she is busy on this particular day, for example it may be like a doctor's apointment and the person is busy Thursday morning entirely.
 Others doesn't have to know about such personal commitments but still important for business.